abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 We already discussed how our sensibility allows us to perceive all kinds of objects, using the a priori concepts of *space* and *time*.
 We discussed the mind's thinking apparatus which allows us to build all kinds of theories about our world, both simple and very complex.
 But how do these things come together?
 That is to say, how do we take an astrological object that we see in the sky, and a scientific theory and say "this actual object is an instance of this theoretical object".

 The key to understanding this is to realise that theories rarely talk about one particular object.
-Rather, a theory encompasses a whole *set of objects*, or (even before arriving at a definition of what "object" means) a set of intuitions.
+Rather, a theory encompasses a whole *set of objects*, or (even before arriving to a definition of what "object" means) a set of intuitions.
 Scientific theories are a type of *concepts*, a concept being a general rule which enables  *synthesis* of a manyness (or *manifold* as Kant calls it) of perceptions into a unified whole.
 These concepts are, then, a prerequisite of knowledge

 When we look at the sensibility we can almost feel what we know a priori, however, with reason, things are not that intuitive.
 That is why it isn't enough just to state the categories - we must prove that they are indeed valid.
 In order to do that, we must examine more closely the process we called *synthesis*